vulncheck-oss/cli/readme.md

 > [!TIP]
-> Looking to plug this into your Github Actions?
+> Looking to plug this into your Github Repository?
 Check out our own [Action](https://github.com/vulncheck-oss/action)